-Since July 2000 we have targeted a 3% power saving by 31 December 2004 (1999/2000 as the base year).
-Our power use (kWh/ML) for the 2002/03 financial year was 3.4% lower than the base year.
+Since July 2000 we have targeted a 3 percent power saving by 31 December 2004 (1999/2000 as the base year).
+Our power use (kWh/ML) for the 2002/03 financial year was 3.4 percent lower than the base year.
 (EMS Target 4.2.1, page 41)

-Future energy efficiency options: Since 1998, we have investigated various energy efficiency options, and adopted those that were financially viable (EMS Target 4.2.2, page 41).
+Future power efficiency options Since 1998 we have investigated various power efficiency options, and adopted those that were financially viable (EMS Target 4.2.2, page 42).
 There remains some flexibility to reduce power use further, but largely at the expense of greater chemical use and increased total supply cost.
-Universal metering appears the only chance of meeting the government target, however the cost far outweighs the forecast dollar power savings.
+Universal metering appears the only chance of meeting the government target, however, the cost far outweighs the forecast dollar power savings.
 Given our approach to minimise marginal cost, making savings consistent with the national target appears beyond our reach.